-Product Manager Skills By Seniority Level — A Deep Breakdown
+Product Manager Skills by Seniority Level — A Deep Breakdown

-Since sharing articles about What A Product Manager Does and Interviewing Product Managers, readers have asked me for more detail, specifically what skills to expect at different Product Manager levels.
+Since sharing articles about What A Product Manager Does and Interviewing Product Managers, readers have asked me for more detail, specifically what product manager skills to expect at different Product Manager levels.
 At XO Group we’ve broken the six Product Manager skill areas and Management into more granular measurable skills.
 We use these explicit skills to help us interview and hire, and to help our people grow in their careers through individual development plans.

 Strategic Thinking: ability to lead to answers for increasingly large problem and product areas, with corresponding internal thought leadership.
 Includes: brainstorming, structuring thinking, driving strategy, becoming go to expert.